-To honor outgoing Atlas Obscura CEO David Plotz’s five years of service to the company, his colleagues purchased 1.18 acres of land in the middle of the Arizona desert on eBay.
+In 2020, to honor outgoing Atlas Obscura CEO David Plotz and his five years of service to the company, his colleagues purchased 1.18 acres of land in the middle of the Arizona desert on eBay.
 Located a mile from Arizona’s Petrified Forest National Park, and 2,500 feet from historic Route 66, the Plotz Plot is the first place in the Atlas Obscura database created by Atlas Obscura itself.

-Visitors to the Plotz Plot will discover a small metal shed with a sign that reads: “For those experiencing a life transition: This is a place to leave behind a piece of your former self.”
+Visitors to the Plotz Plot will discover an orange metal shed with a sign that reads: “For those experiencing a life transition: This is a place to leave behind a piece of your former self.”

-Inside, a set of plastic shelves holds objects donated by members of the Atlas Obscura community who find themselves in the midst of personal transformation, and who wish to cast off a bit of their old lives.
-The first contribution to the Plotz Plot comes from David Plotz himself.
+Inside, shelves holds objects donated by members of the Atlas Obscura community who find themselves in the midst of personal transformation, and who wish to cast off a bit of their old lives.
+The first contribution to the Plotz Plot came from David Plotz himself.
 Its tag reads: